 Devils Backbone’s Future Vision

-With over 200 staff currently employed, the future of Devils Backbone is looking bright, with potential plans to open another location and bring some of the community spirit to other parts of Virginia.
-The goal is to create other similar outdoor environments, but more in the urban areas.
+With over 200 staff currently employed, the future of Devils Backbone Brewing Company is looking promising, with potential plans to bring some of the community spirit to other parts of Virginia.
 ‘It would be great to touch more people than we already do,’ Heidi says.
 ‘You see a lot of happy people in this business.'” ~